grafana/agent/ADOPTERS.md

-This is the list of organisations, organized alphebetically, that are using the Grafana Cloud Agent in production environments.
-Please send PRs to add or remove organisations.
+This is the list of organizations, organized alphebetically, that are using the Grafana Cloud Agent in production environments.
+Please send PRs to add or remove organizations.

 * [AB Tasty](https://www.abtasty.com/)
 * Cerner Enterprise Hosting